SitecorePowerShell/Book/security.md

 # Security

 You need to be mindful that Sitecore PowerShell Extensions is a very sharp tool and while it can be leveraged to do great things, it can also be a vector of dangerous attacks if not secured properly.
-This is why we recommend that you do not install it on Content Delivery instances or if possible avoid deploying it on all servers that face Internet altogether.
+This is why we recommend that you **do not install** it on Content Delivery instances and if possible avoid deploying it on servers that face Internet altogether.

 ## Security Policies